0XDE57/SpaceProject/README.md

 Credit appreciated.
 Contributions welcome!

+## Thank!

-Special thanks to the incredibly knowledgable and helpful libGDX community for guiding me along the way.
+Thanks to the incredibly knowledgable and helpful libGDX community for guiding me along the way.
 This game would not exist with out you.

+Thanks to L1T for hosting Devember.

+Thanks to all the developers who built the open source technology that powers this game:

 ## Libraries
 - [libGDX](https://github.com/libgdx/libgdx)